substrate-developer-hub/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/runtime-upgrades.md

 3. If you must split your migrations among multiple blocks you can do it either on-chain or off-chain:

-   - An on-chain multiblock migration will require custom pallet logic to be written which can either queue changes over time or use the Scheduler pallet to migrate chunks of storage at a time.
+   - An on-chain multi-block migration will require custom pallet logic to be written which can either queue changes over time or use the Scheduler pallet to migrate chunks of storage at a time.

-   - Instead of adding migration code to your runtime you can generate the migration manually off-chain and use multiple system.`setStorage` calls to add and remove storage items as necessary via an origin with root permission (for example democracy).
+   - Instead of adding migration code to your runtime you can generate the migration manually off-chain by using multiple `system.setStorage` calls to add and remove storage items via an origin with root permission (for example democracy).
 If you are limited in the number of transactions you can make, you can batch multiple transactions to occur over time via the scheduler.